BrianLusina/portfolio/README.md

 > you can then be able to view the components in the browser on the address `http://localhost:6006`

+## Continuous Integration & Deployment

+Commonly abbreviated as CI/CD, this is a process where the application is built, tested, and deployed to a production environment.
+In this case, the steps are
+`lint` -> `test` -> `build` -> `build-docker-image`(optional depending on requirements and targe deployment environment) -> `deploy`(depending on the target environment and type of deployment) -> `create release`(creates a tagged release of the source code on Github/Gitlab/Bitbucket).

+These are the conventional steps usually.
+In this case however, the steps from build-docker-image upto create release are not hard requirements and really depend on the use case.
+However, for this project they have been setup to handle the process end to end.

+The CI provider picked here is [Github Actions](https://github.com/features/actions) as it is simple to use and has a lot of features already baked in.
+Of course any other CI provider can be used, the end goal is the same.

+The workflow files can be found [here](./github/workflows) and more can be added as seen fit.

 ## Deploying the application

 This is a simple static application, so the deployment options are vast and therfore not covered in this guide.
 However the options are as follows: